Last Updated on

 It is not entirely inadvisable for a pregnant woman to continue working.
 It is advisable to take into consideration aspects like the nature of the job, the conditions at the workplace and whether the employers are willing to make allowances for you, before taking a decision.
 If you are experiencing a healthy, low-risk pregnancy, you may surely continue working.
 It is always sensible to consult your doctor and discuss the issue with him.

 How to Stay Comfortable at Work?

 Pregnancy presents its own share of difficulties.
-Pregnant women may keep in mind certain tips to manage and balance the pressures of work along with health needs.
+Pregnant women may keep in mind certain tips to manage and balance the pressures of work, along with their health needs.

 Most pregnant women are troubled by morning sickness or may experience some kind of nausea or uneasiness throughout their pregnancy.
 To manage the illness, you can try and stay away from all your triggers that may intensify the feeling of nausea like the smell of certain foods.
 Frequent snacking may also aid in fighting nausea.
 Keeping crackers or biscuits handy at work can be a good idea.
 Drinking ginger tea or ginger ale may also help.

 Pregnant women are prone to frequent mood swings due to the hormonal changes that occur during pregnancy.
 Stress and fatigue at work can add to it or make it worse.
-Practising meditation, relaxation methods like conscious deep breathing, yoga may benefit.
+Practising meditation and relaxation methods like conscious deep breathing and yoga may benefit.
 Getting massages, listening to music, taking naps, spending quality time with friends may also assist in brightening up the mood.
 Going on a walk with a good friend and talking out your frustrations and problems can also make you feel better.

 When to Announce Pregnancy at the Office?